epicgzs1112/R3Davit/README.md

 ## Installation
 The environment was tested on Ubuntu 22.04LTS and.
 We trained R3Davit on 1 R4000 with 16 GB  for about 2 days.CUDA 11.3 torch 1.11.0 .
 just pip install   xxxx.    no module named xxxx.
+or just create env from environment.yml file conda env create -f environment.yml conda activate R3DSWIN++